Supervising Student Employees and Student Volunteers Effectively

 Duration: 1 hour

-Today's college student often referred to as "Generation Y" or the "Millennial Generation" has a very different set of characteristics from other generations.
+Today’s college student often referred to as “Generation Z” has a very different set of characteristics from other generations.
 They not only want more from life, they demand it.
-They are self-confident, tech savvy, and high performers.
-They also require more work-life balance, flexibility at work, advancement opportunities, and a say in what's going on around them, and often times this attitude does not always mesh with the bureaucratic environment students work in.
-This session is designed to discuss strategies to manage today's students in an on campus environment from a work-study and/or volunteer position.
+They are self-confident, tech-savvy, and high performers.
+They also require more work-life balance, flexibility at work, advancement opportunities, and a say in what’s going on around them.
+This session is designed to discuss strategies to manage today’s students in an on -campus environment from a work-study and/or volunteer position.

 - Learn (review) the unique challenges facing this generation

 - Understand the importance of the supervisor's role as an educator and manager

 - Learn basic strategies for confronting issues that may impact employee performance